 Negotiating a settlement can be challenging, particularly if you are not represented by an attorney.
-The insurance company and its team of lawyers know that you are not likely to pursue a lawsuit if you don’t already have an attorney.
+The insurance company and its team of lawyers know that you are not likely to pursue a lawsuit if you don’t already have legal representation.
 They will take advantage of this by offering you a low-ball settlement early on, with a full understanding that you can’t yet know the true value of your case.
 Even if you don’t take their offer, their goal is to delay your case and string you along until it is too late in the process for an attorney to help.

-In contrast, working with a Dallas personal injury attorney early on can help you secure a fair settlement that ensures your bills are covered and leaves you with money in your pocket.
+In contrast, working with a Dallas personal injury lawyer early on can help you secure a fair settlement that ensures your bills are covered and leaves you with money in your pocket.
 We will use our experience and negotiating skills to level the playing field.
 Importantly, no settlement agreement will be made without your express approval.

 At Montgomery Law, our lawyers will tell you what to expect throughout the entire process.
 We will give you our advice, and keep you updated on any progress made so that you are ultimately in control.
 As your advocate in the matter, we will always look out for your best interests and you will always have the final say in how your case is resolved.

 While you are likely overwhelmed immediately after suffering a personal injury, time is of the essence in any personal injury case.
 The more quickly you act, the better your chances of a successful claim will be.

 Insurance companies will often attempt to take advantage of victims in personal injury cases by needlessly delaying their claims.
 Their goal is to frustrate you, stringing you along until you are desperate for any settlement—no matter how small.
 Insurance companies are for-profit businesses, with a vested interest in paying out as little as possible on every claim.